Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Our method: GREEDA

 \begingroup

 \endgroup

-\Subsubsection{Related Work.} The single swap operation was originally introduced for the MDAP with three objects~\cite{balas1991algorithm} and extended in similar variations~\cite{murphey1997greedy,robertson2001set,karapetyan2011local} to multi-swaps.
-However, these propositions come without a method to solve the joint multi-swap problem efficiently.
-Our proposal to leverage quadratic pseudo-boolean optimization is new.
+\Subsubsection{Our novelty and related work.} The vertex swap was originally introduced for the MDAP with three objects~\cite{balas1991algorithm} and later extended~\cite{murphey1997greedy,robertson2001set,karapetyan2011local} to consider multiple swaps at the same time.
+However, these propositions come without a method to solve the 2-clique swap problem efficiently.
+Our contributions are: Formulating and solving the 2-clique swap as a quadratic pseudo-boolean optimization problem, and efficiently adapting it to sparse problems.